Michael-E05/Pickhacks2025_5thGraders/README.txt

 Instructions for installation:
 0. For this example, we used the Windows version of VSCode.

+0.5.
+This git repository must be installed as a whole for the program to run.
+Click on the green "Code" button from the respository's website and then select "Download as ZIP".
+     Once the folder is downloaded, find it in your file explorer and then right click and select "Extract All" Once the prior steps are done, run HOLGame.py

 1. Install listed libraries with the following commands: pip install google